ChewyJetpack/chewyjetpack.github.io/content/work/case-studies/coravin.md

   - src: /img/irnf6l3q.png
     caption: Product info
 method: >-
-  Working as the sole designer, I was responsible for translating their minimal brand materials into cohesive web experiences that would work across multiple international markets.
+  The challenge was translating minimal brand materials into cohesive web experiences for markets where Coravin didn't operate e-commerce—places where the websites needed to build brand credibility and drive retail partnerships rather than direct sales.

-  With limited brand guidelines to work from, I focused on clean, sophisticated layouts that emphasized product photography and the premium wine experience.
-The design approach balanced explaining the technical innovation with lifestyle imagery that positioned wine preservation as part of an elevated drinking ritual.
+  My approach focused on clean, sophisticated layouts that let product photography tell the technical story whilst lifestyle imagery positioned wine preservation as part of an elevated drinking ritual.
+The design had to explain complex technology without feeling clinical.

-  I created modular page templates that could accommodate different languages and regional requirements while maintaining visual consistency across markets.
+  I created modular page templates that could accommodate different languages and regional requirements whilst maintaining visual consistency.
+This scalability was crucial for a startup planning rapid international expansion.
+results: >-
-results: Successfully launched cohesive brand presence across multiple international markets.
-The visual design approach I developed became reference points for Coravin's continued brand development and provided templates for efficient expansion into additional markets.
+  Successfully launched cohesive brand presence across multiple international markets.
+The visual design approach I established became reference points for Coravin's continued brand development and provided efficient templates for expansion into additional markets.

+  The design patterns helped define Coravin's digital brand identity during a crucial growth phase when they were still establishing their market position.
 wrap-up: >-
-  This project was a good exercise in luxury brand design with minimal constraints.
-Working with a startup meant having creative freedom to establish digital brand patterns, while the international scope required thinking about scalability from the start.
+  This project was a valuable exercise in luxury brand design with creative freedom.
+Working with a startup meant establishing digital brand patterns rather than following rigid guidelines, whilst the international scope required thinking about scalability from day one.

-  *The design templates continued to be used as Coravin expanded into additional markets.*
+  *The design templates continued to be used as Coravin expanded into additional markets throughout their growth phase.*
 ---